dophlin/cyberspeed-poc/readme.md

 ## Overview

 This repository contains the implementation for a Proof of Concept (PoC) assignment focusing on a scratch game simulation.
 The project has been meticulously crafted to demonstrate a structured approach to game logic development, ensuring the core functionalities align with the specified requirements.
-For detailed assignment criteria, please consult `assignment.txt` included in this repository.
+For detailed assignment criteria, please consult `assignment.md` included in this repository.

 ## Solution Architecture